 We can learn personal finance lessons in classic literature.
 We find stories of conspicuous consumption, overspending, too much debt, poor investing choices, and errant estate planning in abundance through the classics.
-Many of our favorite authors and stories, like Mark Twain, recount such happenstances, some from their follies and financial disasters.
+Like The Great Gatsby, many stories and authors like Mark Twain recount the follies and financial disasters.
+Wealth and power are very visible in our favorite classics.

 The Custom of The Country by Edith Wharton